Tornadoes of 1998: March 20

+March 24 (India)

+A brief but extremely deadly tornado hit West Bengal in India, killing 250 people.
+This was the deadliest tornado on record in India.

 March 28

 An F2 tornado touched down at approximately 5:25 AM in the town of Mattoon, Illinois.
 Winds reached around 152 miles per hour and damaged over 90 homes; eight homes and six businesses were destroyed.
 Tornado Warnings were in effect but had expired at 5:00 AM leaving no warning from tornado sirens or trained spotters in the field.
 Unusually, the tornado spawned at the back end of a storm instead of the front.
 At least three people were injured.